sacredSatan/trenchess/README.md

 <img src="https://github.com/user-attachments/assets/3aa9b4f2-e18e-4cf4-a8c7-c77e3e53d4ca" width="175" alt="trenchess logo">

-trenchess is regular Chess, with an option to alter the properties of the game by playing various ability cards.
+trenchess is regular chess, with an option to alter the properties of the game by playing various ability cards.

 For those (me) who can't beat someone at regular chess, there's a slightly better chance with this one with the added element of luck.
 (It's not enough for me though).